Some algebraic structures in KPZ universality: Determinantal measures, Fredholm determinants and asymptotics

-where $\gamma_2$ is the circle in the complex plane with centre at zero and radius one and $\gamma_1$ the circle centred at zero of radius $r<1$.
-Without loss of generality, we assume that the latter contains all $q_i, 1\leq i\leq N$. \end{proposition} \begin{proof} Using \eqref{schur1} and \eqref{schur_form} we can write
+where $\gamma_2$ is the circle in the complex plane with counter-clockwise orientation, centred at zero and radius one and $\gamma_1$ is the circle with counter-clockwise orientation, centred at zero of radius $r<1$.
+Without loss of generality, we assume that all $p_i,q_i, 1\leq i\leq N$ are small enough so that they are contained within contour $\gamma_1$.
+We also note that $\iota=\sqrt{-1}$. \end{proposition} \begin{proof} Using \eqref{schur1} and \eqref{schur_form} we can write